-- On the Nodes page, find the node for which you want to enable autonomy and choose in the Actions column.
+- On the Nodes page, find the node that you want to manage and choose in the Actions column.
 Note The Node Autonomy Setting option is available for only edge nodes.

 - In the Node Autonomy Setting dialog box, click OK.
-Note By default, edge nodes that are newly added to the cluster are not autonomous.
+Note By default, edge nodes are not autonomous when they are added to the cluster.
 You can follow the preceding steps to enable or disable node autonomy.